 However, the quantum algorithms provided by Q-gen have different structures and targeted applications.
 A good implementation of Grover’s algorithm should find the marked state in fewer iterations.
 In contrast, a good quantum key distribution protocol should protect the message from the attacker with minimum encryption overhead.
 The complex relationships between different quantum algorithms affect how researchers evaluate and optimize the performance of their novel projects.
 For example, a circuit optimization tool aimed at reducing the number of \texttt{CNOT} gates should not pick the Deutsch-Jozsa algorithm or the quantum key distribution algorithm for testing, due to their low utilization rate of \texttt{CNOT} gates.
 For studies aimed at improving the QFT algorithm, it is also valuable to test its performance on the QPE algorithm, because it is a direct extension of the QFT algorithm.

-Therefore, to facilitate understanding and effective use of all the available algorithms in Q-gen, we summarize them into an organized system with 5 algorithm categories based on their theoretical origin, circuit structure, and targeted application.
-The complete Q-gen algorithm system is visualized in figure \ref{alg_system}, we also hope this figure can offer a clear and direct introduction for new researchers to dive into quantum computing.
+Therefore, to facilitate understanding and promote effective use of all the available algorithms in Q-gen, we summarize them into an organized system with 5 algorithm categories based on their theoretical origin, circuit structure, and targeted application.
+The complete Q-gen algorithm system is visualized in Figure \ref{alg_system}, we hope this algorithm system can offer a clear and direct introduction for new researchers to dive into quantum computing.